IBM-Cloud/docs-services/services/TwilioPhoneVerification/index.md

 {: #gettingstarted_TwilioAccountVerification}

-When a customer registers for your App it’s always a good idea that you’re dealing with… that customer.
+When a customer registers for your App it’s always a good idea to check that you’re dealing with… that customer.
 With
-[Twilio Verification](https://www.twilio.com/verification){: new_window}, it’s very easy to verify that your newest registree has a device in their possession as they hit the button.
+[Twilio Phone Verification](https://www.twilio.com/verification){: new_window}, it’s simple to verify that your newest registree has a device in their possession as they hit the 'Register' button.
 {: shortdesc}

 ## About

-In this sample, you’ll build out a serverless App on IBM Bluemix that will verify your customer has the phone they are registering.
-When he or she hits the register button, they will be texted a code which will need to be presented to the App to continue.
+In this sample, you’ll build out a serverless App on IBM Bluemix that will verify your customers have the phones they register.
+When they hit that 'Register' button, they will be texted a code which will need to be presented to the App to continue.
 This quickstart is based on [our Phone Verification with Node.js tutorial](https://www.twilio.com/docs/tutorials/account-verification-node-express){: new_window}.

-## Let's build it now!
+## Let's Build The App

 1. (Optional) On your phone, using your platform’s Application Store download the Authy application.
    * Exact steps are platform dependent, but you should link your phone number